odradev/odradev.github.io/docusaurus/versioned_docs/version-0.8.1/tutorials/pauseable.md

 `pause()` and `unpause()` functions do three things: ensure the contract is the right state (unpaused for `pause()`, not paused for `unpause()`), updates the state, and finally emits events (`Paused`/`Unpaused`).

-## Pauseable counter
+## Pausable counter

 In the end, let's use the module in a contract.
-For this purpose, we will implement a mock contract called `PauseableCounter`.
-The contract consists of a Var `value` and a `Pauseable` module.
+For this purpose, we will implement a mock contract called `PausableCounter`.
+The contract consists of a Var `value` and a `Pausable` module.
 The counter can only be incremented if the contract is in a normal state (is not paused).

 ```rust title=pauseable.rs showLineNumbers
 ...